About the Program

 Writing a senior thesis provides a wonderful opportunity for political science majors to do independent social science research.
 It also provides a "capstone" experience for the major.
 The program involves independent work by the student, guided by a faculty advisor, and enrollment in a senior thesis seminar during the fall and spring semesters of a student's senior year.

 Undergraduates who wish to write a senior thesis must be sure to complete the following requirements to be eligible.
 These requirements ensure that the student has sufficient training to do high quality independent research.

-- Completion of the political science major methodology requirement (PS363 or its equivalent) by the end of the junior year.
+- Completion of the political science major methodology requirement (PS363 or its equivalent) by the fall of the junior year.

 - Completion of 2/3 of a subfield concentration in the area in which they will write their thesis by the end of junior year, and full completion by the end of the Fall semester of senior year.
 Students who have not completed their subfield concentration by the end of Fall semester of their senior year will not be permitted to continue in the program.

 - Completion of Research Design and Methods (PS495) by the end of the junior year.

 Although all political science majors may write a thesis regardless of their GPA, majors who wish to graduate with Latin Honors (cum laude, magna cum laude, and summa cum laude) must write a senior thesis and maintain a cumulative GPA of 3.65 or above to qualify.
 Latin Honors is awarded based on a student’s cumulative GPA and the grade awarded to the thesis by the department.

 Students meeting eligibility requirements may apply to write a senior thesis; students apply during their junior year for admission into the program.
 The application submission demonstrates a student's commitment to the research and also provides an early foundation for success.